Please note that Tapas no longer supports Internet Explorer.

 “My father doesn’t talk much about his past.”

-The commander rubbed his moustache again.
-“I see, considering what happened… Nevermind.
-What are you doing over here?”
+The commander rubbed his mustache again.
+“I see, considering what happened… No, never mind.
+May I ask what you are doing over here?”

+He guffawed.
 “Loudness is the primary source of our energy after all!”
-He bellowed.
 I wonder if I could be that loud after some training.
 The drops of sweat forming on my forehead and the clammy feeling in my gloves made me think otherwise.

 “Yes sir!”
 And a hundred swings they did.

-I observed them until a servant came and fetched me.
-My parents were sitting together, relaxing for the first time in a while.
+I observed them do them all until a servant came and fetched me.
+I waddled after them and saw my parents sitting together in the gazebo, relaxing for the first time in a while.

-“We have decided to get you a personal maid.”
+And then they said, “We have decided to let you have a personal maid.”

 entthetree